 For New York City families, looking for a new home is no easy task; it’s one of biggest decisions and financial commitments you’ll make.
-Families often overlook the less obvious, but very important potential risks when making decisions on where their family should live.
+Families often overlook the less obvious, but very important hidden home dangers to beware of when making decisions on where your family should live.

-Whether your family is renting or looking to buy a home, make sure that you check the following details, which may affect the health and safety of your family members:
+Whether your family is renting or looking to buy a home, make sure you check out the following 8 hidden home dangers across the New York City area which may affect the health and safety of your family members:

-Floors: If the floors in the home are made of wood and/or laminate, you’ll want to know whom the manufacturer is.
+If the home’s floors are made of wood and/or laminate, you’ll want to know the name of the manufacturer.
 Certain flooring and types of flooring may contain chemicals, which have recently been linked to health issues such as cancer.

-Electrical Wiring: Know where the breaker box is located, and check the fuses.
+Know where your breaker box is located, and check the fuses.
 If they look old, they probably are, and the electric wiring might not be up to code.

-Throughout our daily lives we take safety precautions and steps to avoid potential harmful substances and elements.
-With the above checklist and proper guiding, you can ensure your home is safe for you and family.
+Throughout our daily lives, we take safety precautions and steps to avoid potentially harmful substances and elements.
+With the above hidden home dangers to beware of in NYC and proper guiding, you can ensure your home is safe for you and family.
 Knowledge is power, and a safe environment is easy to ensure when you know what to look for and what to ask.

 Sign up for our free newsletter so you can be informed of the latest FREE webinars & teleclasses, parenting articles, & weekly raffles.